groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Variables/Objects.md

 }
 ```

 >Again you'll note the opening and closing brackets for each method, telling Groovy where the method definition opens and closes.
+As these are _nested_ within the brackets for the `class` we know the methods belong to the `class`

 After we've declared the `Person` class we can now create instances of the class and assign values to the properties: